-- Paramagnetic sensor

-- Sample System with flowmeter
+Sample System with flowmeter

-- Oven
+Oven

 The major components of the Control Unit are shown in Figure 5-3.
-The 24V sensor power supply is located along side of the temperature controller.
+The temperature controller sits above the main PCB.
+The display and programming buttons can be seen by opening the front door of the control unit.
 The control unit power supply is located on the rear panel PCB.
 These components are not visible in this picture.